Spain Park loses star, but still has hope of repeating - Shelby County Reporter

 “With Sarah Ashlee gone, taking on her talent and leadership, that’s been a big thing for me,” Masdon said.
 “Being the one that’s not always the nicest and laughs is different, but I need to take over that role and be that leader.

-As one of three seniors alongside Stephanie Tooson and Alanah Pooler, it’s a key position to be in for the point guard.
+As one of three seniors alongside Stephanie Tooson and Jaycee Douglas, it’s a key position to be in for the point guard.

 But she has plenty of help alongside her.
 Not only is Chase back as a sharp shooter and strong defender, like Masdon, but Tooson and Pooler can play big in the post or outside.